Angels’ Cole, Pena combine for no-hitter against Mariners

 The right-handers combined for eight strikeouts and retired the first 13 batters.
 The only Seattle player to reach base was designated hitter Omar Narvaez, who walked with one out in the fifth inning.

 Cole was the opener and went two innings, striking out two on 22 pitches, including 13 strikes.
-Pena worked six innings and struck out six with one walk.
+Pena worked seven innings and struck out six with one walk.
 The right-hander has thrown 81 pitches, 52 strikes.

 Pena got some help in the sixth inning when third baseman made a diving stop to glove Mac Williamson’s grounder and throw him out at first.